-You have probably heard about African lions, but did you know lions once lived around the world?
-During the Pleistocene epoch (the last ice age), lions lived in Africa, Europe, Asia, and North America, giving them one of the largest ranges of any mammal!
+You have probably heard of African lions, but did you know lions once lived around the world?
+During the last ice age, lions lived in Africa, Europe, Asia, and North America, giving them one of the largest ranges of any mammal!
 The lions that lived in North America were called American lions.

+Before the sand dunes of White Sands formed, many of the animals the American lion hunted lived along the freshwater shores of Lake Otero.
+Today, we find their fossilized footprints left on Alkali Flat, the remains of ancient lake Otero.
 American lions roamed across North America for thousands of years.
-Around 10,000 years ago, however, they went extinct, alongside a lot of other Pleistocene megafauna.
+However, around 10,000 years ago, they went extinct, alongside many other ice age animals.
 The exact reasons are unknown.
-Their extinction may have been due to human interference (humans hunting the prey American lions relied on), climate change, or both.
-Whatever the cause, the reign of the lions in North America came to an end.
-Today, these animals are still studied and imagined through the clues they left behind.
+Their demise may have been due to human actions, climate change, or both.
+Whatever the cause, the reign of the lions in North America ended with the ice age.

 "American Lion, Panthera atrox."
 San Diego Zoo Global.
 Last updated November 2008.
 Accessed November 1, 2015. http://library.sandiegozoo.org/factsheets/_extinct/lion_american/lion_american.htm

 Lange, Ian M. Ice Age Mammals of North America: A Guide to the Big, the Hairy, and the Bizarre.
 Missoula, Montana: Mountain Press Publishing Company, 2002.